-Malmstrom and Field (1997) grew individual oat plants for two months in pots placed within phytocells maintained at atmospheric CO2 concentrations of 350 and 700 ppm, while they infected one-third of the plants with the barley yellow dwarf virus (BYDV), which plagues more than 150 plant species worldwide, including all major cereal crops.
+Working on another plant, Malmstrom and Field (1997) grew individual oats for two months in pots placed within phytocells maintained at atmospheric CO2 concentrations of 350 and 700 ppm, while they infected one-third of the plants with the barley yellow dwarf virus (BYDV), which plagues more than 150 plant species worldwide, including all major cereal crops.
 Over the course of their study, they found that elevated CO2 stimulated rates of net photosynthesis in all plants, regardless of pathogen infection.
 However, the greatest percentage increase occurred in diseased individuals (48% vs. 34%).
 Moreover, atmospheric CO2 enrichment decreased stomatal conductance by 50% in infected plants but by only 34% in healthy ones, which led to a CO2-induced doubling of the instantaneous water-use efficiency of the healthy plants, but an increase of fully 2.7-fold in the diseased plants.
 Last of all, after 60 days of growth under these conditions, they determined that the extra CO2 increased total plant biomass by 36% in infected plants, but by only 12% in healthy plants.
 In addition, while elevated CO2 had little effect on root growth in the healthy plants, it increased root biomass in the infected plants by up to 60%.
 Consequently, it can be appreciated that as the CO2 content of the air continues to rise, its many positive effects will likely offset some, if not most, of the negative effects of the destructive BYDV.
 Quoting Malmstrom and Field with respect to two specific examples, they say in their concluding remarks that CO2 enrichment "may reduce losses of infected plants to drought" and "may enable diseased plants to compete better with healthy neighbors."

 Tiedemann and Firsching (2000) grew spring wheat plants from germination to maturity in controlled-environment chambers maintained at ambient (377 ppm) and elevated (612 ppm) concentrations of atmospheric CO2 and at ambient (20 ppb) and elevated (61 ppb) concentrations of ozone (and combinations thereof), the latter of which gases is typically toxic to most plants.
 In addition, half of the plants in each treatment were inoculated with a leaf rust-causing fungus.
 Under these conditions, the elevated CO2 increased the photosynthetic rates of the diseased plants by 20 and 42% at the ambient and elevated ozone concentrations, respectively.
 It also enhanced the yield of the infected plants, increasing it by 57%, even in the presence of high ozone concentrations.

-Matros et al. (2006) grew tobacco plants (Nicotiana tabacum L.) in 16-cm-diameter pots filled with quartz sand in controlled-climate chambers maintained at either 350 or 1000 ppm CO2 for a period of eight weeks, where they were irrigated daily with a complete nutrient solution containing either 5 or 8 mM NH4NO3.
+In another study, Matros et al. (2006) grew tobacco plants (Nicotiana tabacum L.) in 16-cm-diameter pots filled with quartz sand in controlled-climate chambers maintained at either 350 or 1000 ppm CO2 for a period of eight weeks, where they were irrigated daily with a complete nutrient solution containing either 5 or 8 mM NH4NO3.
 In addition, some of the plants in each treatment were mechanically infected with the potato virus Y (PVY) when they were six weeks old.
 Then, at the end of the study, the plants were harvested and a number of their chemical constitutes identified and quantified.

-This work revealed, in the researchers words, that "plants grown at elevated CO2 and 5 mM NH4NO3 showed a marked and significant decrease in content of nicotine in leaves as well as in roots," while at 8 mM NH4NO3 the same was found to be true of upper leaves but not of lower leaves and roots.
+This work revealed, in the researchers' words, that "plants grown at elevated CO2 and 5 mM NH4NO3 showed a marked and significant decrease in content of nicotine in leaves as well as in roots," while at 8 mM NH4NO3 the same was found to be true of upper leaves but not of lower leaves and roots.
 With respect to the PVY part of the study, they further report that the "plants grown at high CO2 showed a markedly decreased spread of virus."
 Both of these findings would likely be considered beneficial by most people, as potato virus Y is an economically important virus that infects many crops and ornamental plants throughout the world, while nicotine is nearly universally acknowledged to have significant negative impacts on human health (Topliss et al., 2002).

-Last of all, in a study conducted within the BioCON (Biodiversity, Carbon dioxide, and Nitrogen effects on ecosystem functioning) FACE facility located at the Cedar Creek Natural History Area in east-central Minnesota, USA, Strengbom and Reich (2006) evaluated the effects of an approximate 190-ppm increase in the air's daytime CO2 concentration on leaf photosynthetic rates of stiff goldenrod (Solidago rigida) growing in monoculture for two full seasons, together with its concomitant effects on the incidence and severity of leaf spot disease.
+In a study conducted within the BioCON (Biodiversity, Carbon dioxide, and Nitrogen effects on ecosystem functioning) FACE facility located at the Cedar Creek Natural History Area in east-central Minnesota, USA, Strengbom and Reich (2006) evaluated the effects of an approximate 190-ppm increase in the air's daytime CO2 concentration on leaf photosynthetic rates of stiff goldenrod (Solidago rigida) growing in monoculture for two full seasons, together with its concomitant effects on the incidence and severity of leaf spot disease.
 Although they found that elevated CO2 had no significant effect on plant photosynthetic rate in their study, they report that "both disease incidence and severity were lower on plants grown under elevated CO2."
-More specifically, they found that "disease incidence was on average more than twice as high [our italics] under ambient as under elevated CO2," and that "disease severity (proportion of leaf area with lesions) was on average 67% lower under elevated CO2 compared to ambient conditions."
+More specifically, they found that "disease incidence was on average more than twice as high [italics added] under ambient as under elevated CO2," and that "disease severity (proportion of leaf area with lesions) was on average 67% lower under elevated CO2 compared to ambient conditions."

 In discussing their results, Strengbom and Reich say the "indirect effects from elevated CO2, i.e., lower disease incidence, had a stronger effect on realized photosynthetic rate than the direct effect of higher CO2," which as noted above was negligible in their study.
-Hence, they conclude "it may be necessary to consider potential changes in susceptibility to foliar diseases to correctly estimate the effects on plant photosynthetic rates of elevated CO2."
-In addition, they note that the plants grown in CO2-enriched air had lower leaf nitrogen concentrations than the plants grown in ambient air, as is often observed in studies of this type; and they say that their results "are, thus, also in accordance with other studies that have found reduced pathogen performance following reduced nitrogen concentration in plants grown under elevated CO2 (Thompson and Drake, 1994)."
-What is more, they conclude that their results are "also in accordance with studies that have found increased [disease] susceptibility following increased nitrogen concentration of host plants (Huber and Watson, 1974; Nordin et al., 1998; Strengbom et al., 2002)."
+Hence, they concluded "it may be necessary to consider potential changes in susceptibility to foliar diseases to correctly estimate the effects on plant photosynthetic rates of elevated CO2."
+In addition, they found that the plants grown in CO2-enriched air had lower leaf nitrogen concentrations than the plants grown in ambient air, as is often observed in studies of this type; and they say that their results "are, thus, also in accordance with other studies that have found reduced pathogen performance following reduced nitrogen concentration in plants grown under elevated CO2 (Thompson and Drake, 1994)."
+What is more, they say that their results are "also in accordance with studies that have found increased [disease] susceptibility following increased nitrogen concentration of host plants (Huber and Watson, 1974; Nordin et al., 1998; Strengbom et al., 2002)."
 It is possible, therefore, that the ongoing rise in the air's CO2 content may help many plants of the future reduce the deleterious impacts of various pathogenic fungal diseases that currently beset them, thereby enabling them to increase their productivities above and beyond what is typically provided by the more direct growth stimulation resulting from the aerial fertilization effect of elevated atmospheric CO2 concentrations.

 References